Atomox/docker-lemp/readme.md

 rysyslog is installed on phpfpm.
 Start with `service rsyslog start` inside the phpfpm container.

 For all logs: `docker-compose logs -f [optinal_container_name]` (tails the logs)

+## Drush for Drupal 8
+Drush is built in the `PHPFPM` container.
+When you `docker exec` into that container, you can run drush commands as normal.